jellyfin/jellyfin/README.md

 Enter the repository directory and run `dpkg-buildpackage -us -uc -jX`, where X is your core count.
 It will take some time to build and has many dependencies, especially `mono-devel` version 5.18 or newer.
 Obtain the latest version by using the [instructions here](https://www.mono-project.com/download/stable/#download-lin-debian).

+A huge thanks to Carlos Hernandez who created the Debian build configuration for Emby 3.1.1, which is forward-ported to 3.4.1 in this repository.
+His repository is [here](https://download.opensuse.org/repositories/home:/emby/Debian_9.0/) and contains stock packages for the 3.1.1 release.

 ---

 The original README follows